 The main purpose of the BACP Register is to protect the public and help them find therapists they can trust.
-It aims to reassure clients, employers and the general public that a BACP registered practitioner adheres to high standards of proficiency, professionalism and good practice.
+It aims to reassure clients, employers and the general public that a BACP registered practitioner adheres to high standards of safe and ethical practice.

 All practising members of BACP must join the Register or be working towards registration.
-To become registered, therapists must either have passed a BACP-accredited course or our own Certificate of Proficiency.
-They also have to agree to the Terms and Conditions of the Register, which include our Ethical Framework for the Counselling Professions.
-These require members to have appropriate supervision and undertake continuing professional development.
+To become a registered member, a therapist must either have passed a BACP-accredited training course or our own Certificate of Proficiency.
+They also have to agree to the Register terms and conditions, which include committing to our Ethical Framework for the Counselling Professions and Professional Conduct Procedure.

-More experienced members may choose to go on to our accreditation scheme, which requires them to demonstrate even higher levels of knowledge, experience and development.
-These are indicated as accredited members on the Register.
+More experienced members may choose to go through our accreditation scheme, which requires them to demonstrate even higher levels of knowledge, experience and development.
+They are shown as an accredited member on the Register.

 We carry out an audit of a random sample of registered members every month to ensure standards are maintained.
 We also investigate complaints through our professional conduct process.

 The Register is governed by our Public Protection Committee (PPC) and supported by a team of specialist staff.